AnyChart/docs.anychart.com/Basic_Charts/Tag_Cloud.md

 ### Interactivity

 You might want to link elements of a Tag Cloud to web pages.
-In this case, use the {api:anychart.core.Base#listen}listen(){api} method to add an [event listener](../Common_Settings/Event_Listeners) to your chart and make sure that links open on an event of your choice.
+In this case, use the {api:anychart.core.Base#listen}listen(){api} method to add an [event listener](../Common_Settings/Event_Listeners) to your chart.
+Specify the event type you want to trigger the action and the action itself (opening a web page).

 For example, here clicking on a word leads to its page opening in Wiktionary: